Contact sales

-Building an IoT device: 10 things to know before you get started
+Building an IoT device in 2024: 10 things to know before you get started

 Everything you need to know to build a profitable IoT device that provides continuous, recurring value.

-Building an IoT device: 10 things to know before you get started
+Building an IoT device in 2024: 10 things to know before you get started

 The Internet of Things (IoT) has become a popular subject across industries and commercial enterprises alike.
 The promises of better connectivity, enhanced monitoring, and measurable efficiency improvements are hard to ignore.

 It’s no surprise that IoT device development has become such a popular trend.
-By 2021, industry experts expect over 35 billion installed IoT devices worldwide.
+By 2030, industry experts expect almost 30 billion installed IoT devices worldwide.
 To create a functional, helpful IoT device, you’ll need to do more than just invest in this technology.
 However, before you jump in with both feet, take some time to learn some IoT fundamentals.

 Making strategic decisions about IoT products is challenging, but this list of dos and don’ts is an excellent place to start.
 There are multiple paths to building an IoT device.
 However, there are key steps that successful companies tend to accomplish before taking their IoT device to market.